-Buildings

-Plant and machinery, and leasehold improvement

-Toolings

-Furniture, fixtures and equipment

-Motor vehicles

-10 - 50 years
+Buildings 10 - 50 years

-Over the shorter of the term of the lease and 10 years
+Plant and machinery, and leasehold improvement Over the shorter of the term of the lease and 10 years

-4 years
+Toolings 4 years

-5 years
+Furniture, fixtures and equipment 5 years

-4 - 5 years
+Motor vehicles 4 - 5 years

-(d) Property, plant and equipment (cont'd)

 An asset is depreciated when it is available for use until it is de-recognised even if during that period that item is idle.
 Fully depreciated assets still in use are retained in these financial statements.